t-Soft Update of Target Network for Deep Reinforcement Learning: Proposal: t-soft update

 where $\tau_w = w_N / (W_{N-1} + w_N) \in (0, 1)$.
 We notice that $W_N \simeq W_{N-1} + w_N$ and $W_{N-1}^{-1} \sum_{n=1}^{N-1} w_n x_n \simeq \mu_{N-1}$ are the approximated terms.
 If the update of the model parameters are slow enough, these approximations are with high precision.

 As can be seen in eq.~\eqref{eq:mean_student}, it becomes the same form as eq.~\eqref{eq:mean_normal} with a different definition of $\tau$.
 While $\tau$ in the case of normal distribution is fixed to be constant, $\tau$ in the case of student-t distribution is adaptive even if the effective number of samples $N$ is fixed.
 For example, if the new sample $x$ is far away from the current $\mu$, $w$ will be small with large $D$, and $x$ hardly affects the update of $\mu$.
-This behavior is desired for the robust update of the target network.
+Otherwise, $x$ strongly affects the update of $\mu$ according to the large $w$.
+This behavior is desired for the robust and efficient update of the target network.